Techtonica/curriculum/projects/eventonica-react/eventonica-express-backend.md

     `"start": "PORT=8888 react-scripts start",`
       Now start your eventonica-react project again.
 Go to `http://localhost:8888/` and you should see your app running on its new port.

-1. To be thorough, you should also search your `eventonica-react` project and make sure you've replaced refrences to port 3000.
+1. To be thorough, you should also search your `eventonica-react` project and make sure you've replaced references to port 3000.
 I had to change `http://localhost:3000` in the README.md to `http://localhost:8888` in a few spots.

 1. In your second window, you should now be able to start `eventonica-api` on port 3000 without any problems.
 Open a browser window and go to `http://localhost:3000/`.
 If it's working, you should see a welcome message!